nelci592/reporting-docs/using-reports-in-applications/export-and-configure/configure-the-report-engine/fontlibrary-element.md

 # fontLibrary Element

- machine or when other than PDF rendering extension is used.
+ws machine or when other than PDF rendering extension is used.

 ## Attributes and Elements